cseelye/rpi-image-builder/README.md

 This is running the actual ARM image on your x86-based computer, using binfmt/qemu, so it is emulating another CPU type in real time.

 2. **Why isn't my Pi booting?**
 The first time boot takes several minutes.
 If it still isn't responding, hook up a monitor and see where it's stuck.
-Don't forget to try it first out with `test-image` before putting it on your Pi.
+Don't forget to try it first out with `boot-image` before putting it on your Pi.

 3. **Why is it failing with 'exec format error' on Linux?**
 Make sure you have qemu-user and binfmt-support installed.